cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 In this section, you will learn:

-- How to get started with the Hermes relayer
+- How to get started with the Hermes relayer.
-- Basic Hermes relayer commands
+- Basic Hermes relayer commands.

 </HighlightBox>